njdam/alx-low_level_programming/0x0C-more_malloc_free/README.md

 ``./test 3``
 ```
-a number
 0
+0
+0
+0
+0
+0
 ```

 ``./test 4``
 ```
-a number
+a long number
 0
 ```

-**Note that:** If you got all correct output from `test` script means program `101-mul` works well and produce a correct output of multiplied two program command line arguments.
+<Note\that>: If you got all correct output from `test` script means program `101-mul` works well and produce a correct output of multiplied two program command line arguments.